5l1v3r1/Redsn0w-inspired/README.md

 # Redsn0w-inspired
 Redsn0w Inspired is a Gui for checkm8 that gives you a bit of a nastalgic feeling.
+Put MacOS in light mode.

 # What it can do
  1. Standard Demote, dump securerom and enter Pwndfu mode.